Best Styles For A Mans Beard

 15) Beard with Handlebars – For this style you’ll want a long, full beard that’s been only minimally groomed.
 In many ways this is a variation on the Garibaldi although the particulars of the beard section aren’t etched in stone.
 Your beard could extend down your neck unchecked or you could establish a border where the bottom of the chin meets the neck.
 Likewise it could extend up your cheeks without a hard border or you could establish a hard line from ear to ‘stache.
 Whatever the situation though the beard itself should never feel out of control.
 The most important aspect of this style is the handlebar moustache itself.
 You’ll need to grow the ‘stache out for several months in order to acquire enough raw material to be able to create a bold handlebar shape and use beard wax to ensure the handlebar holds that shape over the course of the day.
 This style will work with just about any shape face.

 16) Classic Full Beard – The Classic Full Beard doesn’t require any careful cultivation or special grooming tools.
 It doesn’t say “tough guy” or “cool” or “brainy” or anything else other than “man”.
 “Full” in this case just means that you let it all grow out conducting only the most modest edge work to keep things neat.
+You could describe the style as a sort of ‘Fatherly‘ look, in that it gives off a manly vibe, while displaying hints of repsonsibility.
 There’s no prescribed length for the full beard though anything longer than a few inches might start to feel a bit much.
 As it’s growing in you may want to trim it from time to time to keep the length more or less even all around and you’ll definitely want to get into some good beard oils to keep it looking neat and clean.
 The moustache should be long-ish but kept neatly trimmed.
 The Classic Full Beard is great for those with a diamond or triangular shape to their face.

 17) The Clean Shave – We couldn’t do a list dealing with facial hair without giving voice to the opposing camp.
 For those who have tried various sorts of beards and found them not to their liking, those who wish to take a break from facial hair or those who have just never been able to fathom why someone would want to let hair grow on their face we present the Clean Shave.
 It’s hard to beat the clean shave when it comes to looking clean and neat.
 It’s been the go-to look for millennia and in all likelihood isn’t going away anytime soon.
 It’s the preferred look of the boardroom and there are few grooming activities that yield a more satisfying end result than a really great shave conducted by a skilled barber using a straight razor.
 Anyone can and does do the Clean Shave.
 It’s the one time when all men’s beards are equal.